-Our current food system is full of inefficiencies, many of which stem from fossil fuel use during production and transportation.
+Our current food system is full of inefficiencies, many of which stem from fossil fuel use during food production and transportation.
 The typical American meal travels an average of 1,500 miles from farm to table.
 In the US, we expend ten calories of fossil fuel energy in the atmosphere for every calorie of food we consume due to the transportation of the produce.
 Meanwhile, lawns are one of the largest sources of U.S. pollution.
 40-million acres of grass lawns absorb three million tons of chemical fertilizers and 30-thousand tons of pesticides each year while requiring 800 million gallons of gasoline for mowing.
-Fleet Farming transforms these unproductive, wasteful lawns into community-driven urban farm plots.
-Rather than traveling 1,500 miles from farm to plate, our produce is hyper-local.
-Everything we grow is sold at local farmers markets and restaurants within a 5-mile radius!
+That’s why we transform these wasteful lawns into sustainable farm plots with produce sold to local vendors within a 5-mile radius.

 Urban agriculture stimulates the local economy by providing interest to businesses that are joining in the local food movement.
-Whether it’s restaurants that are cycling in local food into their menus, or small businesses at farmers’ markets that are a part of bringing interest to communal shopping, our communities are catching on to the taste of organically grown food that is good for both ourselves and our environment.
-With the average age of a U.S. farmer at 58 years old (USDA 2012 Census), Fleet Farming is training the next-generation farmers through our SWARM Rides and our internship program, ensuring a future of food producers.
+Whether it’s local restaurants that are cycling in local food into their menus, or small businesses at farmers’ markets that are a part of bringing interest to communal shopping, our communities are catching on to the taste of organically grown food that is good for both ourselves and our environment.
+With the average age of a U.S. farmer at 58 years old (USDA 2012 Census), Fleet Farming is training the next generation farmers through our SWARM Rides and our internship program, ensuring a future of food producers.